 The nurse saw the look on our faces, and said, “Don’t worry, we’ll show you how to work together to get at least six hours sleep each.”
-I’m happy to pass along these strategies to help you and your partner (the new tag team) to get more sleep while caring for newborn twins during the early months and beyond.
+I’m happy to pass along these strategies to help you and your partner (the new tag team) to get more sleep while caring for newborn twins round the clock!

 The Makings of a Tag-Team:

 Caring for multiples is like basic-training combined with a relay race.
 We were up for the challenge, now you will be too!
 Ready!
 Set!
 Go!

 These strategies will work for formula-fed and breastfed babies, all you need to do is have bottles ready.
 In our case, I took the daytime shift, 6 am-12 am, while my husband took the overnights; 2 am-5 am (adjust to your needs/schedules).
 While this seems unbalanced, it worked for us.

 - Teamwork: If your partner can’t help, choose someone who’s dependable, consistent and doesn’t mind following schedules/instructions: a family member, friend or hire someone.
 There’s no question you can handle this, but even Superheroes need back-up.
 Call on one or two people that are willing and able to help you round the clock.

 FYI: round the clock feedings should only last 3-4 months; your pediatrician will confirm the next milestone – sleeping through the night.